aws/aws-cli/awscli/topics/s3-config.rst

 These are the configuration values you can set specifically for the ``aws s3`` command set:

-* ``preferred_transfer_client`` - Determines the underlying Amazon S3 transfer client to use for transferring files to and from S3.
+* ``preferred_transfer_client`` - This determines the underlying Amazon S3 transfer client to use for transferring files to and from S3.
 For most workloads, choosing ``crt`` will enable faster uploads and downloads.
 * ``max_concurrent_requests`` - The maximum number of concurrent requests.
 * ``max_queue_size`` - The maximum number of tasks in the task queue.
 * ``multipart_threshold`` - The size threshold the CLI uses for multipart